 You probably won’t be able to sue a company like Uber or Amazon directly, but you may be able to access the excess insurance that these companies offer their drivers.
 Serious accident injuries may require you to take an “all of the above” approach and go after multiple insurance companies to receive adequate compensation.

-Graham & Graham’s Ohio car accident lawyers handle all cases on a contingency-fee basis.
+Graham Law’s Ohio car accident lawyers handle all cases on a contingency-fee basis.
 No matter how complicated your claim is, you pay no attorney fees unless and until we recover money for you.
 Let us do the difficult work of untangling your insurance claim while you focus on getting better.
 Call or contact us to schedule a free consultation.